Birmingham Child Custody Attorney Representing Women in Michigan for Parenting Time

 The agreement might state that the custodial parent is not be able to move out of state.
 It may also state that, in the event of a needed relocation, that parent must file a motion for change of domicile.

-One Parent is Not Following the Terms of the Custody Agreement
+One Parent Is Not Following the Terms of the Custody Agreement

 They may not be communicating properly, trips out of town might not be announced in advance, the child might consistently not be returned on time, the reasons for disobeying the custody agreement are plenty.
 If your children are suffering due to violations of the custody agreement, talk to your attorney to request a modification.